-This Brazilian Carrot Sheet Cake is naturally sweet from carrots, fluffy, and coated with a thin layer of chocolate icing.
-The American carrot cake version doesn’t even compare!
+This Brazilian Carrot Cake Sheet Cake is naturally sweet from carrots, fluffy, and coated with a thin layer of chocolate icing.
+Wonderful alternative to the American carrot cake version!

 Well, our perfect attendance record has come to an end.
 For Trevor, anyway.
 Haley still hasn’t missed a day ever.
 EVER, you guys.
 In seven years!
 And up until last week, Trevor hadn’t missed a day of school in five.
 Pretty incredible.

 And no, I’m not one of those parents who sends their kids to school when they’re sick.
 I just have really healthy children.
 They take after Paul – immune systems made of steel.